-Application Deadline: Applications must be received in the Partnership office no later than 5 PM on February 26, 2021.
-Applicants are asked to submit their proposal on CD or flash drive in MS Word and MS EXCEL, as well as a signed hard copy.
+Application Deadline: Applications must be received in the Partnership office no later than 5 PM on February 28, 2022.
+Applicants are asked to submit their proposal by email in MS Word and MS EXCEL, as well as a signed hard copy or certified digitally signed copy (example: DocuSign PDF).
 Faxed applications will not be accepted.

-Project Time Frame: Applications should include plans for services starting July 1, 2021 and should be designed to continue through June 30, 2024.
+Project Time Frame: Applications should include plans for services starting July 1, 2022 and should be designed to continue through June 30, 2025.
 Funding is contingent upon annual approval by the NC Partnership for Children and the availability of funds from the NC Legislature for the Smart Start Program.

 Application Requirements: Applicants are required to submit a proposal on the forms provided.
-Bidders may contact the Smart Start Executive Director for advice and guidance on their proposal.
+Bidders may contact the Smart Start Early Childhood Programs Manager for advice and guidance on their proposal.

 Budget Requirements and Format: A separate line item budget is required for each of the three years.
-Funding awards will be for the 2021-2022 year only.
+Funding awards will be for the 2022-2023 year only.
 All line item budgets, including budget narratives, must be submitted using the guidelines and form provided.
 Budgets for year 2 and 3 are for planning purposes only, but must be submitted for the bid to be considered.
 Smart Start Cost Principles must be followed for all costs included in the proposed budgets.

 Types of Proposals to be Considered: A separate application is required for each activity.
-All proposals must address the Smart Start Measures of Impact for Family Support activities as described in the Family Support goals and priorities list.
+All proposals must address the Smart Start Community Indicators for Child Care Related activities as described in the Early Childhood Profile.

-Technical Assistance: Applicants are required to attend the Technical Assistance Bidders Conference on January 22, 2021 from 10 am-11:30 am.
+Technical Assistance: Applicants are required to attend the Technical Assistance Bidders Conference on January 21, 2022 from 10 am-11:30 am.
 An appointment for additional technical assistance may be requested.
-Applicants may request a time slot by calling the Partnership Office at 919-542-7449, ext.
-131. Appointments will be available beginning January 25, 2021.
-Applicants can request a time slot by calling the Partnership Office at 919-542-7449 ext.
-131. The bid application forms are available for download on our website or via e-mail upon request to Sheen Klaus (sheen@chathamkids.org).
-The deadline for questions and technical assistance is 5:00 pm, February 12, 2021.
+Applicants may request a time slot by calling the Early Childhood Programs Manager at 919-908-4318.
+Appointments will be available beginning January 24, 2022.
+The bid application forms are available for download on our website or via e-mail upon request to Sheen Klaus (sheen@chathamkids.org).
+The deadline for questions and technical assistance is 5:00 pm, February 28, 2022.